The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic

-\textbf{NTP:} We fingerprint resolvers over UDP port 123 using the Nmap scanner.
-The NTP standard~\cite{ntp} specifies a special packet header variable called \texttt{ {version}} that reveals the running software.
-We retrieve it using \texttt{ {ntp-info}} NSE script~\cite{ntp_info}, which not only returns the NTP server version but also the underlying system information~\cite{back_door}.
+\textit{2) NTP:} We fingerprint servers over UDP port 123 using \texttt{nmap}.
+The NTP standard~\cite{ntp} specifies the \texttt{version} packet header variable as a ``3-bit integer representing the NTP version number.''
+We use the \texttt{ntp-info} script \footnote{\url{https://nmap.org/nsedoc/scripts/ntp-info.html}} to collect the version of the running NTP deamon, as well as system and processor types.